fire/ex_stablehlo/README.md

 # ExMLIR

-A library for converting MLIR (StableHLO) to Axon models and Elixir code to MLIR.
-This library focuses on neural network model conversion, enabling translation between MLIR's StableHLO operations and Elixir's Axon framework.
+A library for converting MLIR (StableHLO) to Elixir/Nx and Elixir code to MLIR.
+This library enables bidirectional translation between MLIR's StableHLO operations and Elixir's Nx numerical computing library.

 ## Features

-- **MLIR to Axon**: Convert MLIR (StableHLO) code to Axon neural network models
+- **MLIR to Elixir/Nx**: Convert MLIR (StableHLO) code to Elixir code strings and Nx computation functions
 - **Elixir to MLIR**: Parse Elixir code and convert to MLIR (StableHLO) representation
 - **MLIR Parser**: Parses MLIR text format (StableHLO) into an abstract syntax tree
-- **Elixir Parser**: Parses Elixir code (using Sourceror) to extract Axon/Nx operations
+- **Elixir Parser**: Parses Elixir code (using Sourceror) to extract Nx operations
 - **StableHLO Support**: Only StableHLO is directly supported; all other MLIR dialects are emulated via StableHLO
 - **AST Generation**: Uses [Sourceror](https://hex.pm/packages/sourceror) for proper Elixir AST construction